Skip to content

 3. Check the multi-target table

-Below the headline, the same amount is shown in five popular targets (BTC, ETH, USD, EUR, USDT) at once - useful when you're checking a price against multiple anchors.
+Below the headline, the same amount is shown in several popular targets (BTC, ETH, USD, EUR, USDT) at once - useful when checking a price against multiple anchors.

 What is it?